mishrack/java-backend-roadmap/README.md

-### This list contains topics which meets most of the copanies requirements
+### This list contain topics which meets most of the copanies requirements

 ## Backend and DevOps Learning